zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 Once trained, this PyTorch network can be imported using the [`compile_torch_model`](../developer-guide/api/concrete.ml.torch.compile.md#function-compile_torch_model) function.
 This function uses simple Post-Training Quantization.

 The network was trained using different numbers of neurons in the hidden layers, and quantized using 3-bits weights and activations.
-The mean accumulator size shown below was extracted using the [Virtual Library](fhe_assistant.md) and is measured as the mean over 10 runs of the experiment.
+The mean accumulator size shown below is measured as the mean over 10 runs of the experiment.
 An accumulator of 6.6 means that 4 times out of 10 the accumulator measured was 6 bits while 6 times it was 7 bits.

 | neurons               | 10     | 30     | 100    |
 | --------------------- | ------ | ------ | ------ |